Biology 101 - Elements of Biology » Spring 2020 » Treatment Resistant STI Quiz

 Select from the choices below the statement that best describes the effect of the migration of individuals into a population.

-A. Migration of individuals into a population generally causes that population to diverge to the extent that it becomes a new species.
+A. Migration of individuals into a population generally causes no change in the genetic variability within a population because it is a case of artificial selection.

 B. Only choices a) and c) are correct.